 • The older person’s own caregiving responsibilities

-After considering your parent’s responses and your own, the physician can offer an opinion about how much support and/or care your parent may require.
+After considering your parent’s responses and your own, the physician can offer an opinion about how much support and/or care your parent may require such as caregivers home care.